 - KHUNTIA, J.R., DEVI, K., PROUST, S., KHATUA, K.K. – 2018.
 Depth-averaged velocity and bed shear stress in unsteady open channel flow over rough bed.
 River Flow 2018: 9th International Conference on Fluvial Hydraulics.
 Lyon, France, EDP sciences.

-- CHATELAIN, M., PROUST, S. – 2019.
-Non-uniform flows in a compound open-channel: assessment of an hybrid RANS – LES approach.
-In preparation for Water Resources Research.
+- CHATELAIN, M., PROUST, S. – 2020.
+Non-uniform flows in a compound open-channel: assessment of a hybrid RANS – LES approach.
+Water Resources Research (Under review)